okeeffed/cheat-sheets/AWS/Advanced-Networking.md

 - iBGP allows communication from within an AS.
 - Most internal routing is done via IGPs such as OSPF, but iBGP can be used if very large routing tables must be transferred between border routers.

+### BGP Requirements

+- ASN: You will need an ASN.
+You can request an ASN fro ARIN or your country's regional provider.